Society Leadership

 John has lectured widely, including at the Bristol Festival of Ideas, Edinburgh Book Festival, IdeaCity, Canada Club, London, Sonic Acts, Amsterdam, Mystic Seaport Museum, Explorers Club, N.Y. and Wellcome Centre for the History of Medicine, University College, London.
 In 2014, he presented the Roald Amundsen Memorial Lecture, Fram Museum, Oslo.
 He has appeared on many television and radio programs, and has been featured in major documentary films including ‘Arctic Ghost Ship’ on PBS Nova, ‘The Angel Effect’ on National Geographic Channel’s Explorer, and ‘Flicker’ on Bravo.
 John graduated in history from the University of Alberta, and is a Senior Fellow at Massey College, Toronto.
 He holds a Doctor of Laws honoris causa from the University of Calgary.
 John Geiger sits on the Advisory Board of the Bay Ecotarium in San Francisco, the National Advisory Council of The Walrus Foundation and is a National Champion of the Trans Canada Trail.
 He is the former chair of the Editorial Board of The Globe and Mail.
 In 2015 John received the Polar Medal.

 In 2018 he was made Honorary Fellow of the Royal Scottish Geographical Society and Honorary Member of the James Caird Society.
-In 2021, Geiger was awarded with the Order of Canada, and in 2023 he received the RCA Medal from the Royal Canadian Academy of Arts.
+In 2021, Geiger was awarded with the Order of Canada, in 2023 he received the RCA Medal from the Royal Canadian Academy of Arts and in 2024 he was made a Commander of the Order of Civil Merit by the King of Spain.